SuriyaVG/Ghee_Website/gheewebsite.md

 ### 4. **Frontend/Backend Not Syncing**
 - **Cause**: Sometimes the frontend or backend was not restarted after changes.
 - **Resolution**: Always restart both servers after major changes, especially when updating in-memory data or static assets.

+### 5. **Admin Orders Page Infinite Fetch Loop**
+- **Cause**: The useEffect hook in `client/src/pages/admin/orders.tsx` included function references (`logout`, `navigate`) in its dependency array, causing the effect to re-run on every render and resulting in an infinite fetch loop.
+- **Resolution**: The dependency array was updated to only include `[isLoggedIn, token, authLoading]`, which are stable values.
+This prevents unnecessary re-renders and fetches, resolving the infinite loop.

 ---